-The government recently implemented rules that encourage homebuyers to shop around for their mortgage lender.
+The government implemented rules that encourage home buyers to shop around for their mortgage lender.
 When shopping for a new vehicle, you usually don’t just go to one place, you shop around for multiple options.
 It should be the same with your mortgage.

-We’ve compiled a list of questions to ask various lenders while shopping around.
+We’ve compiled a list of questions to ask while choosing a lender.
 This list is by no means exhaustive and some questions may not make sense depending on your situation.
 In addition to asking each lender you meet with the following questions, we recommend also evaluating them on the following criteria:

 What is your fee?

 Because you don’t pay your lender their fee directly, it can be easy to overlook.
-Instead of paying them when you first meet with them, your lender’s fee is included into the amount you bring to closing which is disclosed on the initial Loan Estimate.
+Instead of paying them when you first meet with them, your lender’s fee is built into the interest rate and is disclosed on the initial Loan Estimate.
 While there isn’t as much variation in fees as there used to be, the fees can still vary.

-Even if you aren’t terribly concerned with the monetary amount, this is still a good question to ask your potential lender.
+Even if you aren’t terribly concerned with the monetary amount, this is still a good question to ask while choosing a lender.
 Listen to the way they explain it to you and assess how patient they are.
-You’ll likely be asking a lot of questions throughout the process so you want someone who is happy explain everything to you.
+You’ll likely be asking a lot of questions throughout the process so you want someone who is happy to explain everything to you.

 How long have you been doing this?

 Focus on their experience in the industry as a whole and how many loans they generally handle.
 After gathering that information, ask about their current position and past couple of positions they’ve held.
-Like any professional position, it generally isn’t a good sign if a loan officer is jumping around from place to place.
+Like any professional position, it generally isn’t a good sign if a loan officer is changing jobs often.

 Are you experienced in non-conventional loans?

 This question is extremely important to ask when choosing a lender.
 It is especially important if you’re considering a non-conventional loan like an FHA, VA, or USDA loan.
-In fact, not all lenders do all types of loans.
+Not all lenders do all types of loans.

 Do you hold onto the loans post-closing or sell them?

 There are so many different options when it comes to choosing a lender.
 Lenders come in all sizes and each has their own advantage.
-For example, if you’re looking for someone to really get to know you and your financial situation, a smaller lender may be the best option.
-Often times, smaller lenders are the ones who work around the clock to get your loan through, rather than just putting in their eight hours five days a week.
+For example, if you’re looking for someone to really get to know you and your financial situation, a local lender may be the best option.
+Often, local lenders are the ones who work around the clock to get your loan through and are available on nights and weekends for any questions that may arise.